backendbiz/email-forwarding-service/curl-examples.md

 ## 4. API Key Authentication

 ### Authentication Required
-When `API_KEY_REQUIRED=true` in your environment configuration, all requests to protected endpoints must include a valid API key.
+When `EFS_API_KEY_REQUIRED=true` in your environment configuration, all requests to protected endpoints must include a valid API key.

 ```bash
 # Missing API key - will return 401